mcmerdith/cisc442/readme.md

   --config CONFIG  Load a config file
 ```

+## Solution

+The first 6 deliverables are obtained with by running `main.py` with no arguments.
+The default config file is `config.yml`.

+The mosaics for question 7 and extra credit are obtained by running `main.py --config mosaic.yml`.

+To run the semi-automated mosaicing, run `main.py --config interactive.yml`.

 ## Why.

 Behold a masterpiece of scope creep.
-What could have been 7 functions in 2 files is now 6 modules.
+What could have been 7 functions in 2 files is now 7 modules.

 The actual code is in [lib/image.py](lib/image.py).
 Everything else is extra architecture.